Personal relationships of Elvis Presley: The Memphis Mafia and other male friends

 According to Presley expert Elaine Dundy, "Of all Elvis' new friends, Nick Adams, by background and temperament the most insecure, was also his closest."
 Guralnick says that the singer "was hanging out more and more with Nick and his friends" and that Elvis was glad Colonel Tom Parker "liked Nick."
 June Wilkinson also confirms that the singer "had an entourage who spoke with Southern accents.
 The only one I remember was Nick Adams, the actor."
 In her recent Elvis biography, Kathleen Tracy writes that Adams was Elvis's regular friend and often met the singer backstage or at Graceland.
 "He and Elvis would go motorcycle riding late at night and stay up until all hours talking about the pain of celebrity."

+Boxing legend Muhammad Ali, who first met Elvis in 1973 and who even wore a "People's Choice" robe Elvis gave him before two boxing bouts in 1973, also acknowledged his friendship with Elvis.